responsive-sk/hdm-boot/docs/DOCUMENTATION_COMPLETE.md

 **🌟 Ready for open source release and community adoption!**

-*"Good documentation is like a love letter to your future self and your community."* - MVA Bootstrap Documentation Team 💝
+*"Good documentation is like a love letter to your future self and your community."* - HDM Boot Documentation Team 💝